tanujkumar2405/Paranormal-Frame/blog/blog-data/confirmation-bias-in-paranormal-investigations.md

 - Repeat measurements whenever possible.
 - Preserve original data.
 - Invite peer review.
-- Accept uncertainty when evidence is insufficient.
+- Accept uncertainty when evidence is insufficient

 Objectivity is not achieved by eliminating personal beliefs—it is achieved by preventing those beliefs from influencing the evidence.